andreashih/original-profile/index.md

 <p>I had obtained basic knowledge about Linguistics in college.
 In addition, I took plenty of courses related to Psychology, which encouraged me to study language from different perspectives. </p>

-<p>I learned my first programming language <strong>MATLAB</strong> in college.
-The focus of the course was to solve mathematical problems with MATLAB.
-With an ambition to major in Computational Linguistics, I signed up for <strong><a href="https://rlads2019.github.io/">Introduction to Data Science with R</a></strong> in the very first semester of graduate school.
+<p>With an ambition to major in Computational Linguistics, I signed up for <strong><a href="https://rlads2019.github.io/">Introduction to Data Science with R</a></strong> in the very first semester of graduate school.
 Besides <strong>base R</strong> and <strong>tidyverse packages</strong>, I grasped the concept of <strong>text analytics</strong> through this course.
 At the end of the class, I cooperated with peers and completed a <strong><a href="https://github.com/rlads2019/project-andreaseki">project</a></strong> featuring text analytics.
-This semester (Spring 2020), I started learning Python.
+This semester (Spring 2020), I started learning <strong>Python</strong>.
 Hope that one day I can become fluent in both R and Python! </p>

 **Recent Projects**